 A stream represents all events that can come through a logical channel and it never ends.
 For example, if we have a temperature sensor in boiler we can represent the output from the sensors as a stream.
 However, classical SQL ingest data stored in a database table, processes them, and writes them to a database table.
 Instead, Above query will ingest a stream of data as they come in and produce a stream of data as output.
 For example, let’s assume there are events in the boiler stream once every 10 minutes.
 The filter query will produce an event in the result stream immediately when an event matches the filter.

 So you can build your App as follows.
 You send events to stream processor by either sending directly or by via a broker.
 Then you can write the streaming part of the App using “Streaming SQL”.
 Finally, you configure the Stream processor to act on the results.
 This is done by invoking a service when Stream Processor triggers or by publishing events to a broker topic and listening to the topic.

 There are many stream processing frameworks available. ( See Quora Question: What are the best stream processing solutions out there?).

-I would recommend the one I have helped built, WSO2 Stream Processor (WSO2 SP).
+I would recommend the one I have helped build, WSO2 Stream Processor (WSO2 SP).
 It can ingest data from Kafka, HTTP requests, message brokers and you can query data stream using a “Streaming SQL” language.
 WSO2 SP is open source under Apache license.
 With just two commodity servers it can provide high availability and can handle 100K+ TPS throughput.
 It can scale up to millions of TPS on top of Kafka and supports multi-datacenter deployments.

 Who is using Stream Processing?

-In general, stream processing is useful with use cases where we can detect a problem and we have a reasonable response to improve the outcome.
+In general, stream processing is useful in use cases where we can detect a problem and we have a reasonable response to improve the outcome.
 Also, it plays a key role in a data-driven organization.